openreferral/hsds_example_profile/README.md

 There may be cases where you want to remove an entire schema (object or table) from your Profile.
 HSDS is a permissive schema which allows people to publish additional properties not in the standard, so this will not prevent people from publishing data matching the schema or object you've removed.
 However, validation tools should not validate these because from the perspective of your Profile they are now additional properties rather than properties defined in your Profile.

 Removing a schema works by using the `null` keyword to override the entire schema file.
-In this example we're going to remove the [required_document](http://docs.openreferral.org/en/latest/hsds/schema_reference.html#required-document) schema.
+In this example, we're going to remove the [required_document](http://docs.openreferral.org/en/latest/hsds/schema_reference.html#required-document) schema.

 Since we need to remove the entire schema file, we should create the file `profile/required_document.json`, which corresponds to the [required_document.json](https://github.com/openreferral/specification/blob/3.0/schema/required_document.json) file in the HSDS schema.